sanjmeh/adventofcode/README.md

-# adventofcode
+# Purpose
-programming challenges from advent of code
+Programming challenges are a fun way to gauge expertise of programming.